ojarsbuddy/bbo/club_onboarding.md

 New upgrade at BBO going in tonight.

 Support Doubles and Weak Jump Shifts do not have to be alerted any more.

+BBO funds balance is checked at registration time.